 Deadly Sin #7: You’re Not Evolving Your Marketing Budget

 As we discussed last week, the most effective budgets are based around goals and expected outcomes.
-That means your marketing, communications and fundraising budgets need to evolve every time your organization’s goals evolve.
+That means you need a marketing plan before you can have an effective budget.
+If you don’t yet have one in place, take a look at this nonprofit marketing plan example.
+It also means your marketing, communications and fundraising budgets need to evolve every time your organization’s goals evolve.
 Simply re-evaluating your budget every fiscal year is not enough.
 Instead, you should assess your budget monthly (or at the very least quarterly) through the lens of your organization’s broader strategic picture and performance.

 Wondering how to do just that?
 Download our free resource: The 11-Step Guide to Adaptive, Goal-Based Budgeting for Nonprofit Marketing, Fundraising and Communications and learn how to build a living budget that is as dynamic as your organization itself.